Exchange Database Consistency Check - Fix the Error Instantly

 Step 4: Convert EDB to PST

-- Review the selected mailboxes and folders to ensure everything you want is included.
-Confirm that the 'Action' is set to 'Export', then click on 'Start Export' to initiate the process.
+- Review the selected mailboxes and folders to make sure all required data is selected.
+Once verified, ensure the ‘Action’ option is set to ‘Export’, and then click ‘Start Export’ to begin the process.

 - You can easily monitor the progress of the export through the progress bar.
 Once the export is completed, EdbMails will display a message confirming the successful operation.